dlu-ch/dlb/doc/faq.rst

 There is a reason why there are so many flavours of Make and so many utilities that generate Makefiles.

-In contrast, it is very easy to write fast, complete, reproducible and portable :term:`dlb scripts <script>`. dlb does not guess or assume, but requires the explicit statement of information to be used by external tools (the expected content of environment variables, for example).
+In contrast, it is very easy to write fast, complete, reproducible and portable :term:`dlb scripts <script>`. dlb does not guess or assume but requires the explicit statement of information to be used by external tools (the expected content of environment variables, for example).
 This results in readable and self-documenting dlb scripts that concisely describe their prerequisites.